-Order 1920 requires that every five years, transmission providers complete mandatory 20-year or greater long-term regional transmission plans within three years that:
+The Order requires that every five years, transmission providers complete mandatory 20-year or greater long-term regional transmission plans within three years that:

-- · Identify long-term needs and the transmission facilities that meet those needs. - Use the seven required benefits, listed below, to measure the benefit of proposed long-term transmission facilities.
-Order 1920-A clarifies that transmission providers can propose allocating costs commensurate with reliability and economic benefits on a region-wide basis, while allocating costs commensurate with other benefits to a subset of states that agree to pay for these other costs. - Evaluate these facilities to assess if more cost-effective transmission solutions exist and decide whether to select them for cost allocation. - The selection of transmission facilities must use transparent criteria developed with input from states. - Transmission providers must consider grid-enhancing technologies, such as dynamic line ratings, advanced power flow control, advanced conductors, and transmission switching, and explain why they were or were not included in the plan's selected transmission facilities.
+- · Identify long-term needs and the transmission facilities that meet those needs. - Use the seven required benefits, listed below, to measure the benefit of proposed long-term transmission facilities. - Evaluate these facilities to assess if more cost-effective transmission solutions exist and decide whether to select them for cost allocation. - Use transparent criteria to select transmission facilities for potential inclusion in the plan developed with input from states. - Consider grid-enhancing technologies, such as dynamic line ratings, advanced power flow control, advanced conductors, and transmission switching, and explain why they were or were not included in the plan's selected transmission facilities.